devrev-elasticSearch/backend/AI/readme.md

 # AI Backend

 Our AI-powered pipeline runs in two phases.
 When a new app is registered for the first time, the "App-Registration" pipeline comes into play.
-The pipeline output for each app is stored in the database.
+The pipeline output for each app (which includes description_list, first_order_labels, generated_qrys_for_sec_labels, etc.) is stored in the database.
 Later, the "Routing-Based-Soft-Clustering" pipeline clusters (routes) the reviews (or the group of reviews) into various 2nd order issue labels through Semantic Routing.

 ## App-Registration Pipeline